Fabric and garment care

 Each garment is individually created with two-way stretch fabric that is thicker than the average swimsuit fabric.
 It is soft to touch and fade resistant.
 When wet, it won’t hug your body, and when dry, it retains its natural, flowing shape.

-Our fabric is rated UPF50+ (to protect your skin from the sun's harsh rays) and is made from 100% recycled fibres.
+Our fabric is rated UPF50+ (to protect your skin from the sun's harsh rays) and is made from 100% recycled fibres, made from fishing nets.
 Our custom prints are printed right here in Australia.